-Enrolment is open to healthcare professionals and social service workers who have a clinical background and a mindfulness meditation practice.
-Prerequisites for the intensive training include participation in an 8-week MBCT program, formal mindfulness training equivalent to MBCT Basics and CBT Primer, and a regular mindfulness mediation practice.
+Enrollment is open to healthcare professionals and social service workers who have a clinical background and a mindfulness meditation practice.
+Prerequisites for the intensive training include participation in an 8-week MBCT program, formal mindfulness training equivalent to MBCT Basics and CBT Primer, and a regular mindfulness meditation practice.

 Apply Before Registering

-If you have not already been accepted into the MBCT Facilitation Certificate Program, please apply here and send copy of your CV to email@example.com.
+If you have not already been accepted into one of The Centre’s Facilitation Certificate Programs, please apply here and send your CV to email@example.com.

 Fee: Varies based on retreat location and your choice of single or double accommodation (as a charity, we do not charge HST).

 What To Expect